VeritechConsulting/veritech-trigger-framework/README.md

 - `this.isUndelete`
 - `this.operationType`

+> [!IMPORTANT]
-Note that all the lists and maps are initialized to empty collections by the trigger framework to reduce the need for null checks.
+> All the lists and maps are initialized to empty collections by the trigger framework to reduce the need for null checks.

 ### Recursion prevention
 By default, the trigger framework prevents recursion in order to avoid hitting governor limits.
 However, if you need to allow recursion in your triggers, modify the trigger handler initialization by passing an optional Boolean parameter.